Member of Parliament Speaks About

 I also want to share with Members my view of Scope's current campaign as it relates to the recent decision to restrict the growth of a disabled child in the United States of America.
 I am always reluctant to appear in any way critical of parents and the difficult decisions that they make about their children.
 That is particularly the case when, owing to a serious disability, the parent may feel genuinely unable to establish the view of the child or young person.
 However, I believe that every child has the right, irrespective of any disability, to grow into an adult physically, and with all the rights and opportunities available to every other citizen.
 Scope, in my view, is right to make a stand in this country on that issue.

 Over the years, much of my personal inspiration has come from examples of battling parents, grandparents and carers: people such as Lynne Elwell, who, following her many negative experiences of the system as the mother of the late Nicola, has created a national network called Partners in Policymaking.
-I urge Members in all parts of the House to find out more about that organisation.
+I urge Members in all parts of the House to find out more about that organization.
 Parents and people with learning disabilities participate in training courses, leading to the status of a Partners graduate.
 Partners in Policymaking empowers parents and disabled people to build their confidence, knowledge and support systems, so that they can fight for their rights as partners, not as adversaries of professionals and the system.
 I say to my hon.
 Friend the Member for Blackpool, North and Fleetwood that, in many ways, the best advocates are parents who have themselves been through the system and can represent the interests of other parents.
 I believe very strongly in building such networks around the country.

 When I speak to Raymond, the late Nicola's father, I feel not only the acute pain of his loss, but his enduring anger at the failure of the system on so many occasions during her life.
-We should also consider people such as Geraldine Green, who is not only a full-time carer for her grandchildren but runs an enterprising local voluntary organisation called Hurdles, which offers a range of support for disabled children and their families in my constituency and that of my hon.
+We should also consider people such as Geraldine Green, who is not only a full-time carer for her grandchildren but runs an enterprising local voluntary organization called Hurdles, which offers a range of support for disabled children and their families in my constituency and that of my hon.
 Friend the Member for Bury, North (Mr. Chaytor).
 These individuals and, as the hon.
 Member for South-West Surrey (Mr. Hunt) said in his opening remarks, many others are the heroes whose vision and commitment have been born out of frustration—sometimes anger—at the failings of the system.

 I now turn to some of the contributions made by Members.
 The hon.
 Member for South-West Bedfordshire (Andrew Selous) talked about the importance of information sharing between agencies to ensure that people get a truly joined-up service.
 I share that view, but I ask him to reconsider his party's opposition to data sharing on the sometimes spurious ground of civil liberties.
 On physical restraint, I should also point out that Opposition Members cannot say that they are against targets imposed by central Government, and then ask us to direct every head teacher in every school in the country to do what, frankly, I believe should be regarded in most schools as best practice.
 The hon.
 Gentleman is wrong about initial teacher training, which has a significant focus on the requirement to be sensitive to special educational needs, but we can share more information with him on that issue at another time.
 As a distinguished member of the Work and Pensions Committee, the hon.
 Gentleman signed up to a report that said that the Government were on target to halve child poverty by 2010, but tonight he has signed up to a motion claiming that that will not be achieved.